CSIRT-SK/viruschecker/docs/driver/drivers-on-linux.md

 ```bash
 sudo ufv allow from <place-host-ip-here> to any port 8080 proto tcp
 ```
+The above command will open port 8080 which is a default port of the driver program's REST API.

 #### 1.2.2 Install Java and copy the driver